vijit2k7/RBAC-Node/README.md

 ## App WorkFlow
 **.Step by step Workflow for setting up the whole app on local or cloud server:**
+  NOTE: We have used multiple middlewares to authenticate and authorise different functions and systems
   - **Home Page(http://localhost:3000/)**
       Since for homepage no authentication is needed so any user can just visit http://localhost:3000/ and can access the homepage.
       Rest Client Output-